bstefanescu/qutejs/web/doc/docs/app/data.md

 Qute is providing a built-in solution to achieve this through the **application data model**.

 Anyway, you can still integrate a state management system like **redux** with Qute.
-See the `__qute_prop` function at the bottom of this page.

-## Application Data Properties
+## Data Model Properties

-A data object or an application state is defined as an application data property.
-Data properties are stored inside the `data` property of the application instance.
+Data Model properties are stored inside the `data` property of the application instance.

-To define an application property you can use the `defineProp(name, initialValue)` method of the application instance.
+To define an application property you can use the `defineProp(name, initialValue)` method of the application instance, or the `@DataModel` decorator on the application class or any Qute service class.

 When defining a property you must use a unique property name at the application level.
 It is recommended to use qualified names like `PropertyGroup/subgroup/localName` names when you want to group related  properties.